-Taking a social media detox for a month really opened my eyes to the feelings and motivations I have using Twitter, Facebook, etc.
+Taking a social media detox for a month really opened my eyes to the feelings and motivations I have using Twitter, Facebook, etc. Here’s what living without social media for a month is like.

 Most people won’t admit how much social media means, or has meant, to them.
 For me, social media has been my life since 2008.
 I’ve built multiple businesses using Facebook, Twitter, YouTube and other platforms to garner attention, build community and generate revenue.